Daoyuan Wu

 Gmail: daoyuan0x DBLP | Google Scholar

-I am working with Prof. Yang Liu at NTU for Web3 security and AI-enhanced security.
+I am working with Prof. Yang Liu at NTU for AI-enhanced Web3 Security.
 I am also an Adjunct Assistant Professor at the Department of Information Engineering, The Chinese University of Hong Kong (CUHK).
-Before that, I spent six months at Huawei Hong Kong Research Centre as a Senior Researcher (proposed a new solution for static ransomware detection and explored the GPU acceleration of Fully Homomorphic Encryption) and three years at CUHK IE as a Research Assistant Professor (independent PI, with the duties of research supervision and teaching) from 2019 to 2022.
+Before that, I spent six months at Huawei Hong Kong Research Centre as a Senior Researcher (proposed a solution for static ransomware detection and explored FHE's GPU acceleration) and three years at CUHK IE as a Research Assistant Professor (RAP, responsible for supervision, grants, and teaching) from 2019 to 2022.
 Prior to CUHK, I earned my PhD degree in 2019 from Singapore Management University (SMU) in the School of Computing and Information Systems.
-My PhD study was generously supported by SMU's Secure Mobile Center (SMC) PhD Scholarship (the only awardee).
-Before pursuing my PhD in Singapore, I received M.Phil. from Department of Computing at The Hong Kong Polytechnic University in 2015 and B.E. from Department of Information Security at Nanjing University of Posts and Telecommunications in 2011.
+My PhD study was generously supported by SMU's Secure Mobile Center (SMC) PhD Scholarship (the only awardee; plus that I didn't take GRE).
+Before pursuing PhD in Singapore, I received M.Phil. from Department of Computing at The Hong Kong Polytechnic University in 2015 and B.E. from Department of Information Security at Nanjing University of Posts and Telecommunications in 2011.

-My research focuses on three areas: (i) Mobile and Software Security at the bytecode/binary level, (ii) FinTech and Data-driven Security at the source code level, and (iii) LLM and AI-enhanced Security at the code text level.
-In particular, I was one of the pioneers in using non-intrusive app crowdsourcing (e.g., the MopEye app) for security and networking research.
+My research focuses on three areas: (i) Large X (language, vision, binary, etc.) Models and AI Security, (ii) Blockchain and FinTech Security, and (iii) Mobile and Software Security.
+I was one of the pioneers in using non-intrusive app crowdsourcing (e.g., the MopEye app) for security and networking research.
 I am also an expert in developing practical Android static analysis, for which I am leading a long-term project on using search-based static analysis for Android security.
-I have published papers in top-tier venues across multiple disciplines, including Security (NDSS*2, RAID*2, TDSC), Systems (USENIX ATC, DSN), Networking (CoNEXT, INFOCOM, TMC), and Software Engineering (FSE, ISSTA, EMSE).
+I have published papers in top-tier venues across multiple disciplines, including Security (NDSS, USENIX Security-conditional, TDSC), Software Engineering (FSE, ICSE, ISSTA, EMSE), Networking (CoNEXT, INFOCOM, TMC), and Systems (USENIX ATC, DSN).
 My research often makes practical impact by reporting vulnerabilities, including over 60 CVEs for Android and iOS app vulnerabilities, over 10 system issues in Android (e.g., CVE-2014-7224) and one in iOS (CVE-2015-5921), and over 100 vulnerabilities in top blockchains, including Dogecoin (the new CVE-2021-37491) and BNB Chain (a bug bounty).

 Research Areas